Requirements and Scalability¶

 CPU and Memory: For installations with 100+ users you’ll need a minimum of 2 CPUs and 4GB RAM.
 For installations with fewer users, 1 CPU and 2GB RAM is sufficient.
 We strongly recommend against installing with less than 2GB of RAM, as you will likely experience out of memory issues installing dependencies.
 We recommend against using highly CPU-limited servers like the AWS

-t2style instances for organizations with a hundreds of users (active or no).
+t2style instances for organizations with hundreds of users (active or no).

-See our documentation on scalability for advice on hardware requirements for larger organizations.
+See our documentation on scalability below for advice on hardware requirements for larger organizations.

 Network and Security Specifications¶

 Incoming HTTPS access (usually port 443, though this is configurable) from the networks where your users are (usually, the public Internet).